 For literacy intervention 84 students were identified as not meeting the expected standard for reading.
 Following intervention, 71% improved their reading age with 60% improving by 6 months or more.
 Further intervention has been immediately put in place for students who did not make expected progress which will continue throughout year 8.

 In numeracy small group support and in class support was offered to all year 7 students.
 Interventions included Hegarty Maths, Numeracy Ninjas and Maths Peer Mentors.
 Moving forward we will be using the Star Maths test to identify students for group and 1:1 interventions.
 Next year for years 7 and 8 the interventions will continue with additional packages including Numicon and Times Tables Rockstars.
 We will continue to rigorously track and monitor students through Praising Stars and termly testing.

-It is anticipated that the academy will receive Year 7 Catch-Up Funding of £19000 for the coming academic year.
+The academy has received Year 7 Catch-Up Funding of £19087 during the current academic year.
 The funding will be used to provide a range of small group work and 1 to 1 interventions consisting of:

 The internal reporting Praising Stars© system will be used to assess students’ progress.
 Tracking and monitoring of intervention groups and termly testing will also be used to monitor individual progress.

 Current predictions will be available after Praising Stars 1.